 What is NIST 800-53?

-NIST Special Publication 800-53 – generally known simply as NIST 800-53 – is a set of security rules that can be used to protect information systems against a variety of threats.
-It was created by the National Institute of Standards and Technology (NIST) to strengthen US government information systems against known threats, and it lays out security and privacy controls that are intended to protect users’ privacy while also ensuring the continued operation of information systems.
+NIST Special Publication 800-53, commonly referred to as NIST 800-53, is a set of security guidelines designed to protect information systems against various threats.
+It was created by the National Institute of Standards and Technology (NIST) to strengthen the US government’s information systems against known threats.
+The framework outlines security and privacy controls designed to safeguard users’ privacy while ensuring the uninterrupted operation of information systems.

 Who Must Comply with NIST 800-53?